 You can also get Federal Direct Unsubsidized Loans, which do charge interest while you’re in school.
 You can borrow up to $31,000 in federal loans as an undergrad; again, no more than $23,000 can be subsidized (see above!).
 Your parents can borrow up to the full cost of your college attendance (as determined by your school) with Federal Direct PLUS Loans, assuming they do not have an “adverse credit history.”

 State loans are offered by a state’s department of education.
-Check here to see what may be available in your state.
+You can see what may be available in your state on the US Department of Education's website.
 State loans vary in how much you can borrow and in application requirements.

 Finally, there are private loans, which you will likely need a credit-worthy cosigner (like your parents) to get.
 Private loans are made available through organizations outside the educational departments, such as banks and credit unions.
 The lender determines the specific terms.
 You can get loans from your bank, other private financial institutions, or perhaps even through your college.
 Credit unions and colleges may offer lower interest rates than other student loan providers.

-- If you repay your students loans on time, they help you build your credit score.
+- If you repay your students loans on time, they help build your credit score.

 - Student loans are fairly easy to get.